strengths-based

 The scale teachers use to record their observations is SETS’ secret sauce.
 The Observation Scale trains teachers to focus on The Principles of Empowerment – established principles of learning and developmental psychology.
 These are the skills and abilities everyone needs to develop in order to learn and succeed.

-As teachers observe their students, they’re able to identify which of the principles are the student’s strengths and which are challenges.
-Using this scale objectifies and itemizes teachers’ observations, giving them concrete milestones of progress to date that also points the way forward.
+As teachers observe their students, they’re able to identify which of the principles are student’s strengths and which are challenges.
+Using this scale objectifies and itemizes teachers’ observations, giving them concrete milestones of progress to date that also point the way forward.
 They know where the student is and what is needed.

 From the perspective of program oversight, this is the assessment teachers use to transform their more subjective student observations into data.